neetjn/dart-beers/README.md

 * Dart can also be JIT (Just In Time) compiled for exceptionally fast development cycles and game-changing workflow (including Flutter’s popular sub-second stateful hot reload).

+* Dart can be compiled into Javascript, and the standard library includes a wrapper for the DOM.
+This means both backend and frontend code can be written with Dart.

+* Flutter, an SDK developed by Google for building native iOS and Android apps, allows developers to create mobile apps using **just** Dart.

 ## Closing Thoughts

 ...